Nature, nurture, heaven and home

 And together we'll cross the river

-(Braved the forest, braved the stone)
+Braved the forests, braved the stone

 It'll take a lot more than words and guns